 You home is probably the most valuable capital asset you will ever own.
 Does this mean that when you sell your home that you’ll be taxed on this sale?

-If, during the 5-year period ending on the sale date, you owned and lived in the residence as your main residence for at least 2 years, you can exclude up to $250,000 from the gain on the sale.
-If you are married and file jointly, you can exclude up to $500,000 on the gain – as long as you meet the same rules listed above for single filers.
+If, during the five-year period ending on the sale date, you owned and lived in the residence as your main residence for at least two years, you can exclude up to $250,000 from the gain on the sale.
+If you’re married and file jointly, you can exclude up to $500,000 on the gain—as long as you meet the same rules listed above for single filers.